hungnm1518/laravel-paginateroute/README.md

 - [Sebastian De Deyne](https://github.com/sebastiandedeyne)
 - [All Contributors](../../contributors)

-## About Spatie
+## About HungNM
-Spatie is a webdesign agency in Antwerp, Belgium.
+HungNM is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## License